transient-haskell/transient/README.md

 =====
 Once composability in the large is possible, there are a infinite quantity of ideas that may be realized.
 There are short term and long term goals.
 An status of development is regularly published in [![Gitter](https://badges.gitter.im/theam/haskell-do.svg)](https://gitter.im/Transient-Transient-Universe-HPlay/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

-Among the most crazy ones is the possibility of extending this framework to other languages and make them interoperable. treating whole packaged applications as components, and docking them as lego pieces in a new layer of the Operating system where the shell allows such kind of type safe docking. this composable docker allows all kinds of composability, while the current docker platform is just a monoid.
+Among the most crazy ones is the possibility of extending this framework to other languages and make them interoperable. treating whole packaged applications as components, and docking them as lego pieces in a new layer of the Operating system where the shell allows such kind of type safe docking. this composable docker allows all kinds of composability, while the current docker platform is just a form of degraded monoid that do not compute.

 Contribute:
 ==========